 Typically operate below Layer 4

-Have limited support for protocol inspection (i.e. packet filtering)
+Have limited support for protocol inspection (that is, packet filtering)

 Modern-day hacker attacks present many security challenges due to the fact that they are: